howsoai/platform-installation-examples/kots-existing-cluster/README.md

 ## Install Certmanager

 Certmanager is used to manage the TLS certificates for the Howso Platform.
-With the KOTS driven install - it is a requirement; the Howso Platform KOTS implementation will use Certmanager to create a certificate authority for the platform, and configure up TLS for all the communication channels between the Howso Platform, its datastores, and message queue.
+With the KOTS driven install - it is a requirement; the Howso Platform KOTS implementation will use Certmanager to create a certificate authority for the platform, and configure TLS for all the communication channels between the Howso Platform, its datastores, and message queue.

 > The install is straightforward, but as it uses many Kubernetes features (CRDs, webhooks) may require extra configuration for certain Kubernetes clusters (i.e. Open Shift).